- Dr Sam Spiegel

-In September 2016, at the Chancellor's Awards Dinner, Dr. Spiegel received the 2016 Chancellor's Rising Star Award at the University of Edinburgh, recognising " the resonance and impact of his work in development studies, including his very high quality publications, demonstrable research impact, an excellent track record in research funding, and his contributions to mentoring and research leadership."
+Dr. Spiegel has received a Principal's Teaching Award, and in September 2016, at the Chancellor's Awards Dinner, Dr. Spiegel received the 2016 Chancellor's Rising Star Award at the University of Edinburgh, recognising " the resonance and impact of his work in development studies, including his very high quality publications, demonstrable research impact, an excellent track record in research funding, and his contributions to mentoring and research leadership."

 Main Teaching Responsibilities

--Programme Director, MSc Programme in Global Challenges
+- MSc Programme in Global Challenges (programme director)

--MA Programme in International Development (lecturer)
+- MSc in International Development

 Spiegel, S, Agrawal, S., Mikha, D., Vitamerry, K., Le Billon, P., Veiga, M., Konolius, K., Paul, B. 2018.
 Phasing Out Mercury?
 Ecological Economics and Indonesia’s Small-Scale Gold Mining Sector, Ecological Economics 144: 1-11.